 - Luggage transfers from hotel to hotel on all walking days

-- Lunches and dinners other than the included 3 dinners and 4 packed lunches
+- Lunches and dinners other than those included, drinks and snacks

 - Extra nights in tlv88, a boutique hotel in Tel Aviv, located very close to the beach and in the heart of the vibrant Tel Aviv downtown